dataprogpy/dataprogpy.github.io/docs/getting-started/colab/essential-techniques.md

     * **AI is an Assistant, Not an Oracle:** AI models can make mistakes (generate incorrect code, provide inaccurate explanations). **Always think critically** about the output.
 Does it make logical sense?
 Does the code work correctly?
     * **Prioritize Understanding:** Use AI to *aid* your learning, not replace it.
 If AI generates code, strive to understand *why* it works that way.
 Ask follow-up questions.
     * **Be Mindful of Data:** Check Google's terms regarding data privacy if you are working with sensitive information.
     * **Stay Updated:** AI features change quickly.
-Refer to official Google Colab documentation for the latest capabilities and usage guidelines. *(Suggestion: Add link to official Colab AI feature docs if available)*
+Refer to [official Google Colab documentation](https://research.google.com/colaboratory/faq.html#aicoding-access) for the latest capabilities and usage guidelines.

 ## **Basic Debugging**